LIRR: Delays, cancellations after derailment

-Riders of the Long Island Rail Road were warned to expect cancellations and delays of up to one hour Wednesday morning after a nonpassenger train derailed about 4 a.m. at Jamaica Station.
+Long Island Rail Road riders endured delays of up to one hour and some trains were canceled Wednesday morning after a nonpassenger train derailed about 4 a.m. at Jamaica Station.

 NYC Transit is cross-honoring LIRR tickets at Penn Station, Jamaica and Atlantic Terminal, the railroad said.